Navigating an emotion-driven service environment

 Work like yours can be deeply satisfying — and profoundly emotional.
 How do you encourage providers to maintain their own mental health in the face of such challenges?

 It's helpful to identify the little things you can do to nurture yourself every day.
 Maybe it's a long walk, a cup of tea, or playtime with your family or friends.
 Whatever it is, take time to do it — especially on emotional days.
+When you feel "fried," take a day off.
+Do something fun and relaxing.
+Try not to load the day with tasks and chores, unless you enjoy completing those.

 To create a "we're in it together" mentality, talk about your experiences with colleagues.
 Give input to this professional support group, and take from it when needed.
 Also identify your personal support group: friends, family, spiritual advisers or other supporters.
 Periodically touch base with these folks, and turn to them when you need to talk.
 Ask these same people to give you feedback if you appear more stressed or upset than usual.
 Sometimes, we're the last to recognize when we need to slow down and ask for support.